India v England: Naive England must learn fast - Alec Stewart

 Everyone, from the players and management through to the supporters, knew it was going to be a tough tour for England in India and the first Test has proved exactly that.

-After winning a crucial toss, India out-batted, out-bowled and out-fielded England to secure a fully deserved victory and go 1-0 up in the series.
+After winning a crucial toss, India out-batted, out-bowled and out-fielded England to and go 1-0 up in the series.

 England's biggest failing was their first innings batting display.
 In six Tests in Asia this year, they have only made more than 200 runs in their first innings on two occasions and you will not win many Test matches with a record like that.